IDMNYU/DM1123-VFS-FA19-SEEGERS/Projects/03-interface-project.md

 ## PROJECT 3: TIME INTERFACE
-Using InDesign, you will design wireframes for a digital screen interface to display some aspect of time.
-This could be a clock, a time-keeper, a stopwatch, something that keeps track of cyclical time, but can be any representation of time, presented on the subway platform waiting screens.
+Using InDesign, you will design wireframes for a [Link NYC](https://www.link.nyc/) digital screen interface to display some aspect of time.
+This could be a clock, a time-keeper, a stopwatch, something that keeps track of cyclical time, but can be any representation of time, presented on the Link NYC waiting screens.

 #### Preliminary Research
 Put together an Are.na channel of visual references that relate to both the *visual and technical* components of your time interface